thiswallz/react-custom-product/README.md

 - Zero dependencies.
 - Multiple animation choices.
-- Treeshakable.
+- Treeshakable (if you uise 1 component, others are not included in your bundle).
-- 1.9kb gzipped
+- 2kb gzipped

 ## Current components